 Say you have to build a network of a machine running Kali, two machines running Android and one more on Windows, how easier it would be to configure the network?
-Contrast to that scenario, what if the network contains five computers running Windows 10 but different versions?
+In contrast to that scenario, what if the network contains five computers running Windows 10 but different versions?
 And finally, what if the entire network runs only Windows 10 computers?

 Obviously, the easiest scenario would be configuring a network having only Windows 10 devices.
 This is another excuse why you should use Windows 10 IoT for smart devices.
-Most businesses and even individual houses have Windows based networks already in place.
-Setting up a different operating system based smart device may require extra programming and more procedure calls.
+Most businesses and even individual houses have Windows-based networks already in place.
+Setting up a different operating system-based smart device may require extra programming and more procedure calls.
 Whereas if your smart device is already Windows 10 IoT based, the basics are same as that of all other devices on the network.
 Using a computer, you can log into any device and set it up, upgrade it, or perform any other operation on it without doubts in your mind.